tachyons/gitlab-pages/README.md

 2. For projects that have `access_control` set to `true` pages will require user to authenticate.
 3. When user accesses a project that requires authentication, user will be redirected to GitLab to log in and grant access for GitLab pages.
-4. When user grant's access to GitLab pages, pages will use the OAuth2 `code` to get an access token which is stored in the user session cookie.
+4. When user grants access to GitLab pages, pages will use the OAuth2 `code` to get an access token which is stored in the user session cookie.
 5. Pages will now check user's access to a project with a access token stored in the user session cookie.
 This is done via a request to GitLab API with the user's access token.